syncfusion-content/maui-docs/MAUI/TimePicker/formatting.md

 # Formatting in .NET MAUI Time Picker (SfTimePicker)

 Format is a way to represent the time in a different string format.
-You can customize the time format by using the [Format] property in [PickerTimeFormat].
+You can customize the time format using the [Format] property in [PickerTimeFormat].
 The default format is `HH_mm_ss`.

 The different types of formats are: